giammyisjammy/knight-mare/readme.md

 1. Fork / clone this repo
 2. Change a few values in [site.config.ts](./site.config.ts)
-3. `npm install`
+3. `pnpm install`
-4. `npm run dev` to test locally
+4. `pnpm run dev` to test locally
-5. `npm run deploy` to deploy to vercel 💪
+5. `pnpm run deploy` to deploy to vercel 💪

 I tried to make configuration as easy as possible — All you really need to do to get started is edit `rootNotionPageId`.

-We recommend duplicating the [default page](https://notion.so/7875426197cf461698809def95960ebf) as a starting point, but you can use any public notion page you want.
+We recommend duplicating the [original default page](https://notion.so/7875426197cf461698809def95960ebf) as a starting point, but you can use any public notion page you want.

 Make sure your root Notion page is **public** and then copy the link to your clipboard.
 Extract the last part of the URL that looks like `7875426197cf461698809def95960ebf`, which is your page's Notion ID.